-Members decide who is successfully elected as a Governor with votes being counted by the Returning Officer at Electoral Reform Services using the single transferrable voting system.
+Members decide who is successfully elected as a Governor with votes being counted by the Returning Officer of the external, independent election company i.e. Civica Election Services, using the single transferrable voting system.

 27. When will I know if I have won (been successfully elected as a Governor)?